-18.1 MSc. in Biomedical Sciences Goals
+18.1 MSc BMS Goals

-The goals of the MSc. in Biomedical Sciences are to:
+The goals of the MSc BMS are to:

-PG-1.
-Develop ethical professionalism in students for activities in biomedical sciences by offering them an academic environment that promotes integrity and honesty.

-PG-2.
-Provide students with the experience, knowledge, and skills to be able to develop hypothesis-driven research projects, solve problem, and conduct innovative research.

-PG-3.
-Prepare graduates for professions in academia and/or the field with state-of-the-art biomedical knowledge.

-PG-4.
-Cultivate interpersonal and communication skills in students so that they can comprehend and communicate scientific findings clearly through presentations at meetings and write publications in peer-reviewed journals.
+- PG-1.
+Develop ethical professionalism in students for activities in biomedical sciences by offering them an academic environment that promotes integrity and honesty. - PG-2.
+Provide students with the experience, knowledge, and skills to be able to develop hypothesis-driven research projects, solve problem, and conduct innovative research. - PG-3.
+Prepare graduates for professions in academia and/or the field with state-of-the-art biomedical knowledge. - PG-4.
+Cultivate interpersonal and communication skills in students so that they can comprehend and communicate scientific findings clearly through presentations at meetings and write publications in peer-reviewed journals. - PG-5.

-PG-5.
 Prepare graduates for innovative thinking and leadership roles.

-18.2 MSc. in Biomedical Sciences Learning Outcomes
+18.2 MSc BMS Learning Outcomes